hesther/hesther.github.io/_pages/02_research.md

 permalink: /research/
 ---

+* <b> (Virtual) Heid lab:</b> I just started my very own group at TU Wien, which is focused on establishing a virtual lab for predicting and understanding chemical reactions on the computer using deep learning, funded by an ERC Starting Grant (<a href="https://cordis.europa.eu/project/id/101162908">project summary</a>) and a (downgraded) FWF START grant (<a href="https://www.fwf.ac.at/forschungsradar/10.55776/STA192">project summary</a>).
+Check back soon for some of our first results.

 * <b> Database curation:</b> At TU Wien, I curated an extensive database of validated, stereochemistry-corrected enzymatic reactions, enabling large performance improvements for bioretrosynthesis via deep learning.

 * <b> Similarity of molecules:</b> At MIT, I developed a software package to compute the shape and electrostatic similarities of molecules called ESPsim, which was also featured in an RSC CICAG workshop.